 Treatment Options for Sleep Apnea

 Doctors sometimes prescribe therapy with CPAP (continuous positive airway pressure) as a non-surgical treatment for sleep apnea.
 A CPAP machine helps open the airway to normalize breathing as you sleep.
-Some Washington, DC patients find the therapy effective, but others cannot tolerate wearing a CPAP mask to sleep every night.
+Some patients find the therapy effective, but others cannot tolerate wearing a CPAP mask to sleep every night.

 An alternative non-surgical approach to sleep apnea is a wearable appliance.
 These devices include mouth guards that ease the lower jaw forward and splints that hold the tongue in place.
 Although effective for mild to moderate cases of sleep apnea, 75 percent of patients choose to stop using these appliances after a while and continue experiencing symptoms as a result.

-Capital Center® for Oral and Maxillofacial Surgery provides Washington, DC patients with surgical solutions to sleep apnea.
+Capital Center® for Oral and Maxillofacial Surgery provides patients with surgical solutions to sleep apnea.
 These are the only options for resolving the condition permanently.
 If you suffer moderate to severe symptoms and can’t tolerate CPAP or an appliance, consider having a procedure to cure your sleep apnea.